astrotars/stream-flutter/README.md

 * The user creates a new message and sends it to the Stream API.
 * When the message is created, or a message from the other user is received, the mobile application consumes the event and displays the message.

 Since we're relying on the Stream mobile libraries to do the heavy lifting, such as creating a websocket connection with the Stream API, this process is a dance between the Flutter code and native (Swift/Kotlin) via [Platform Channels](https://flutter.dev/docs/development/platform-integration/platform-channels).
-If you'd like to follow along , make sure you get both the backend and mobile app running part 1 before continuing.
+If you'd like to follow along, make sure you get both the backend and mobile app running part 1 before continuing.

 ## Prerequisites